 If your Seoul itinerary doesn’t base you in Gangnam Korea, then it will most certainly take you through the area.

 Once you’ve arrived, there’s enough to keep you busy for hours (and days).
 But where to start with Gangnam Seoul attractions?
-Here are some of the best Gangnam things to do, and all the information that you need to make it happen.
+Here are some of the best Gangnam things to do, and all the information that you need to make your visits to the best places happen.

-Book these popular tours before you leave home to avoid disappointment.
+🏯 Book these popular Seoul Tours before you leave home to avoid disappointment.

 1. Half Day Guided DMZ tour from Seoul